 The fascists and right-wing authoritarians of the past, and the current day, employ deliberate techniques to seize power in a democracy and then unravel its democratic structure to retain power.
 Professors Ruth Ben-Ghiat and Jason Stanley have identified some of their common features and “tools of rule“:

-When chaos ensues, the leader rises.
+When chaos ensues, the authoritarian leader rises.

 The machinery of dehumanization begins with lies, and scapegoats.

-During the Nazi’s rise to savage power, much of the electorate misinterpreted what was taking place.
-Conservatives told themselves that, once in power, the high office would restrain Hitler, they’d keep him and his thugs under control.
+As we know well–or should, Adolf Hitler and his deluded Nazi thugs exploited fear and heaped manufactured blame upon the Jewish people, and others, as punishment for Germany’s humiliation after WWI and in so doing, unleashed the most iniquitous slaughter in all of human history.
+During the Nazis’ rise to savage power, much of the electorate misinterpreted what was taking place.
+Conservatives told themselves that once in power, the high office would restrain Hitler, keeping him and his thugs under control.
 In just three months after taking office, Hitler eliminated democracy and established his dictatorship in the Weimar Republic of Germany.

 In this fascinating discussion about the Nazi period, Professor Snyder uses the parallels of the 1930s and 1940s to illustrate how savagery against Jews (and many others) was unleashed when political order broke down, institutions were destroyed, and lawlessness ensued.
-His observations bring home in stark relief that the preservation of institutions is the critical factor in the ultimate safety of each and every one of us.
+His observations bring home, in stark relief, that the preservation of institutions is the critical factor in the ultimate safety of each and every one of us.

 The process of weakening has taken more time in the long-stable democracy of the United States.

-Longtime Republican strategist, Steve Schmidt, shares his penetrating on-the-ground observations (in 2020) about the cultural and political forces that ushered extremism into the Republican Party over the decades, including lack of accountability by both parties for the Iraq War and 2008 financial crisis.
+Longtime Republican strategist, Steve Schmidt, shares his penetrating on-the-ground observations (in 2020) about the cultural and political forces that ushered extremism into the Republican Party over the decades, including lack of accountability by both parties for the Iraq War and the 2008 financial crisis.

-Steven Livitsky and Daniel Ziblatt point to unresolved and growing racial anxieties together with antiquated structures like the electoral college, Senate filibuster, and unlimited tenure of Supreme Court Justices, to explain how Republicans, no longer incentivized to win majorities, resorted to winning power through minorities.
+Steven Livitsky and Daniel Ziblatt point to unresolved and growing racial anxieties together with antiquated structures like the electoral college, Senate filibuster, and unlimited tenure of Supreme Court Justices to explain how Republicans, no longer incentivized to win majorities, resorted to winning power through minorities.
 The Supreme Court’s decision to overturn Roe v.
-Wade as against the will of an American majority, some 70%, is a prime example.
+Wade, as against the will of an American majority, some 70%, is a prime example.

-Senator Byrd would certainly be aghast at the expanded role of money in politics today, the opaque nature of which is slowly coming to light.
-Senator Sheldon Whitehouse’s shares his findings from his extensive research into dark money capture of the Supreme Court.
+Senator Sheldon Whitehouse shares findings from his extensive research into Supreme Court appointments being funded by dark money, the opaque nature of which is slowly coming to light.
 Authors Charles G. Davidson and Ben Judah expose a vast “financial-secrecy system” enabled by lax laws and low transparency that weaken the power of the West to fend off authoritarianism.
 They call urgently for reform, to foster positive realignment between capitalism and democracy.

 The FBI resisted the political pressures to pledge loyalty to “45” above its oath to the Constitution.

 The plan seeks to attack our Medicare, Social Security, and to overpower our government agencies.
 It threatens the foundations of our Constitution: the separation of powers, the separation of church and state, and civil liberties.
-Largely rejected by the public, and disgraced as anti-Constitutional by liberal and conservative legal experts alike, “45” now attempts to distance himself from Project 2025, having previously embraced it openly.
+Largely rejected as anti-Constitutional by both liberal and conservative legal experts, and by the public, “45” “upped” his claim to know nothing about Project 2025, despite that his former appointees wrote so much of the document which features his name specifically, hundreds of times.
+Since his re-election, “45” has embraced “Project 2025” evidenced by his actions, if not his words.

-Project 2025, together with the July 1, 2024 immunity ruling granted by the hard right Supreme Court, equals “45’s” pathway to those ends.
-The plan is received with aversion by increasing numbers of the American people.
-So, fully in character, “45” has “upped’ his claim to know nothing about Project 2025, despite the fact that his past appointees and associates wrote so much of the document, which features his name specifically hundreds of times.
+Project 2025, together with the July 1, 2024 immunity ruling granted by the hard right Supreme Court, equals “45’s” pathway to unlimited power and unaccountability.
+The plan is now being received with aversion by increasing numbers of the American people, as it becomes painfully clear that “45” seeks to enact every unthinkable threat of retribution he has uttered toward his political “enemies,” including the conservative legal experts who hold him accountable to the rule of law.

-Critically, experts and scholars such as Heather Cox Richardson tell us that the fate of our republic is not a foregone conclusion historically assigned to the rising chaos.
+Critically, experts and scholars such as Heather Cox Richardson teach us that the fate of our republic is not a foregone conclusion historically assigned to the rising chaos.
 We are in trouble, yes, and it runs deep.

 But they remind us, it’s not too late to save our democracy.